Search This Blog

 However, having slaved for an hour up a somewhat boring road and with the local weather being fine, decided to continue and find out why the path had been closed.

 About a half hour later found that the only problem was two small landslides which had damaged part of the trail.
-In weather this could have been treacherous, but everything was dry and it seemed stable enough to continue.
+In weather this could have been treacherous, but everythin

 Partridge